TheRikke/remeha_tz/README.md

 ```
 pip install git+https://github.com/TheRikke/remeha_tz.git@master
 ```

+If you want to log to a mysql/mariadb, please copy config/remeha.conf to ~/remeha.conf, ~/.remeha.conf or /etc/remeha/remeha.conf
+and change the database parameter in there.

 If you don't need the plotly diagrams, You can remove the 'dash' and 'plotly' dependencies from setup.py.